High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Definition of the problem

-The CFM is based on the computation of a \emph{correction function}, defined in the vicinity of $\Gamma\/$, which can be used to produce smooth extensions of $u^\pm\/$ across $\Gamma\/$.
-These extensions can, in turn, be used to complete finite difference discretizations of the Laplace operator, without loss of accuracy, for stencils that straddle $\Gamma\/$.
-Furthermore, this process produces a discretized linear system whose coefficient matrix is the same as the one that arises when there is no interface.
-The systems only differ in their right hand sides.
-Hence the same linear solvers that work for ``standard'' Poisson problems can be used.
-Finally, the correction function is defined as the solution to a PDE problem and, in theory, can be computed to arbitrary order of accuracy.
-In~\cite{marques:11} we show a \fth\ order implementation of the CFM, which is the same one that we use here to obtain the results presented in~\S\ref{sec:results}.\myremarkend \end{rmk}

-\subsection{The large $\beta\/$ ratio limit.}
+\subsection{The large $\beta\/$ ratio limit}

-Many applications in multiphase flows involve the solution of problems like the one above, with a large ratio between the coefficients $\beta^\pm\/$ --- which are the reciprocal of the densities.
-For example, for air--water interfaces the ratio is $\approx 10^3\/$.
-As we will demonstrate, the solution method presented in~\S\ref{sec:solution} is general enough to deal with such ratios, and larger.
+Many applications in multiphase flows involve the solution of problems like the ones above, with a large ratio between the coefficients $\beta^\pm\/$.
+For example, in the simulation of multi-phase flows, $\beta\/$ is the reciprocal of the fluid density, and hence for air-water interfaces the ratio of $\beta^\pm\/$ is $10^3\/$.
+As we will demonstrate, the solution algorithm presented in~\S\ref{sec:solution} is general enough to deal with such ratios, and larger.

 However, the situation where $\beta^-/\beta^+ \gg 1\/$ involves a subtlety.
-In the limit $\beta^-/\beta^+ \to \infty\/$, equation \eqref{eq:jumpcond:dun} yields $u^-_n = 0\/$.
-Thus $u^-$ becomes the solution to a Poisson problem in $\Omega^-\/$, with a Neumann boundary condition on $\Gamma = \partial \Omega^-\/$.
+In the limit $\beta^-/\beta^+ \to \infty\/$, equation \eqref{eq:jumpcond:dun} yields $u^-_n = 0\/$, where $u^-\/$ denotes the restriction of $u\/$ to $\Omega^-\/$.
+Thus $u^-\/$ becomes the solution to a Poisson problem, with a Neumann boundary condition on $\Gamma = \partial \Omega^-\/$.
 Hence $u^-\/$ is defined only up to an arbitrary additive constant.
-For this reason, when $\beta^-/\beta^+\/$ is large, the Poisson problem in (\ref{eq:poisson}--\ref{eq:jumpcond}) can become poorly conditioned.
-Note that this issue is intrinsic to the problem being solved, and independent of which numerical algorithm is used.
+For this reason, when $\beta^-/\beta^+\/$ is large, the Poisson problem in (\ref{eq:poisson}--\ref{eq:jumpcond}) becomes poorly conditioned. \emph{This issue is intrinsic to the problem being solved, independent of the numerical algorithm used.}

-There are situations where this poor conditioning does not arise.
-For example, some problems naturally demand an additional constraint to define a unique solution, such as: (i) Neumann boundary conditions~\eqref{eq:bc:neumann} are used, or (ii) $\Omega\/$ has a shape (\eg~a rectangle) that allows the use of periodic boundary conditions.
-In these cases, an appropriate choice of the extra constraint can yield a problem which is well conditioned for all values of $\beta^-/\beta^+\/$.
-On the other hand, when Dirichlet conditions \eqref{eq:bc:dirichlet} are used, no additional constraint is required for uniqueness.
-In this situation the value of $\beta^-/\beta^+\/$ has a direct impact on the conditioning of the problem.
-In appendix~\ref{ap:poorcond} we discuss a possible fix that can be used in the context of the solution method in~\S\ref{sec:solution}.

-\com{ }{INTERESTING ISSUE.}{Is there a physical example where the poor conditioning arises, and what does it mean?
-The answer could be interesting.
-Apparently, a drop of water inside air would seem to correspond to the poorly conditioned case ... except that it is not clear what extra set-up would yield Neumann conditions at the outside air boundary.